 Cornell experts help red-tailed hawk overcome lead toxicity, return to wild

-“Lead toxicity is a common in wild animals brought to the Wildlife Health Center, and many of those affected do not survive.”
-Says Dr. Sara Childs-Sanford, chief of service at the Wildlife Health Center.
+“Lead toxicity is a common in wild animals brought to the wildlife hospital, and many of those affected do not survive,” says Dr. Sara Childs-Sanford, chief of service at the Janet L. Swanson Wildlife Hospital.
 “This hawk was most likely exposed by accidentally swallowing a lead pellet while feeding on an animal that was shot.
 Humans contaminate the environment with lead through the use of bullets and fishing tackle made from lead.”
 Childs-Sanford explains that public awareness about the devastating impact of lead poisoning on wildlife populations will help to reduce the use of lead in sport hunting and fishing, improving the health of our ecosystems and saving the lives of wild animals.

-The Janet L. Swanson Wildlife Health Center is a non-profit, donation-funded service of the Cornell University Hospital for Animals, providing state-of-the-art medical and surgical care for ill and injured native wildlife.
+The Janet L. Swanson Wildlife Hospital is a non-profit, donation-funded service of the Cornell University Hospital for Animals, providing state-of-the-art medical and surgical care for ill and injured native wildlife.